sst/guide/_chapters/rollback.md

       - sns:
         'Fn::ImportValue': NotePurchasedTopicArn-${self:custom.stage}
 ```

 Note that the `billing-api` service had to be deployed first.
-This is to make sure that the export value `NotePurchasedTopicArn` exists, and then we deploy the `notify-job` service.
+This is to make sure that the export value `NotePurchasedTopicArn` is created.
+Then we can deploy the `notify-job` service.

-Assume that after the services have been deployed, your Lambda functions start to error out and you have to rollback.
+Assume that after the services have been deployed, you push a faulty commit and you have to rollback.

 In this case, you need to: **rollback the services in the reverse order of the deployment**.